UoB-Mathematics-Students/Year-1-AC/README.md

 Introduction
 ------------
-This is a repository containing shared resources for the Algebra and Combinatorics 1 course at the University of Birmingham.
+This is a repository containing shared resources for the Algebra and Combinatorics 1 module at the University of Birmingham.

 You can visit the [main repository page][main-repo] to find out more about the idea and how to contribute.